btskinner/collegeopp/index.md

 When only considering in-state schools for each county's measure, patchwork maps are produced.
-Some states, such as California, Florida, and North Carolina, remain in the upper percentiles of college density no matter the sub-sample.
+Some states, such as California, Florida, and North Carolina, remain in the upper deciles of college density no matter the sub-sample.
 Other states, like Massachusetts, Tennessee, and Washington, move in the distribution depending on the type of schools considered.